core-plot/core-plot/google-toolbox-for-mac/XcodeConfig/xcconfigs-readme.txt

-Xcode Config is sorta a black art, any time you have a set of rules, you quickly hit a few exceptions.
+Xcode Configs are sort of a black art, any time you have a set of rules, you quickly hit a few exceptions.

 The main goal of using these is as follow: